zks0002/fixedpoint/docs/source/initialization.rst

     >>> float(c), c.qformat
     (8.271806125530277e-25, 'UQ10.80')

-..  |float issues| replace:: :pytut:`Issues and Limitations of Floating Point Arithmetic <floatingpoint.html>`

 ..  warning::

     Python's `float` type is typically implemented with 64-bit doubles, specified by `IEEE 754`_.
 This means that there's only 53 significant binary bits in a `float` (you can verify this by examining `sys.float_info`), and thus precision and resolution may be compromised in certain circumstances.
-See The Python Tutorial on the |float issues|.
+See The Python Tutorial on the.
+    :pytut:`Issues and Limitations of Floating Point Arithmetic <floatingpoint.html>`.

 ..  doctest:: initializing from a float
     :skipif: should_skip("initializing from a float")